+From Author Kathi Macias: I’m a seasoned vet when it comes to writers’ conferences in general.
 Because I speak at several writers’ conferences throughout the year and each seems to have its own unique “personality,” I’ve thought a lot about how those individual conference personalities draw and minister to attendees.
 Conferences vary according to size, venue, length, and focus, but each has something to offer–IF the attendee has done a little homework first in order to know what to expect.

 Writers’ conferences are, for the most part, one of the most effective ways for an up-and-coming writer to spend his/her money.
-The larger conferences offer one of the few ways a previously unpublished writer can meet agents and publishers face to face and have their manuscripts get at least a cursory consideration.
+They offer one of the few ways a previously unpublished writer can meet agents and publishers face to face and have their manuscripts get at least a cursory consideration.
 They are also a great way to expand writing relationships and networks.
 Local critique groups are most effective in establishing ongoing, regular communication with others of like mind, but conferences connect writers with professionals in the industry—a key to getting established in the publishing world.